titticchIO/JBubbleBobble/README.md

 # JBubbleBobble

-JBubbleBobble è un videogioco del 1986 sviluppato da Taito e recentemente rielaborato in Java come progetto universitario.
+JBubbleBobble is a video game from 1986 developed by Taito and recently reimplemented in Java as a university project.

-## Descrizione
+## Description

-Il progetto riprende fedelmente il gameplay del classico Bubble Bobble, dove il giocatore controlla un personaggio che deve liberare il livello dai nemici utilizzando delle bolle.
-Il gioco presenta diverse classi di nemici, ciascuno con caratteristiche uniche, e vari tipi di bolle speciali che conferiscono poteri al giocatore.
-Il progetto implementa anche un editor di livelli, un sistema di gestione degli utenti con un sistema di punteggi e una schermata di leaderboard.
+The project faithfully recreates the gameplay of the classic Bubble Bobble, where the player controls a character that must clear the level of enemies using bubbles.
+The game features various classes of enemies, each with unique characteristics, and different types of special bubbles that grant powers to the player.
+The project also implements a level editor, a user management system with a scoring system, and a leaderboard screen.

-## Caratteristiche principali
+## Key Features

-- Gameplay classico di Bubble Bobble
+- Classic Bubble Bobble gameplay
-- Diversi tipi di nemici, ognuno con le sue abilità
+- Different types of enemies, each with its own abilities
-- Vari tipi di bolle speciali con effetti diversi
+- Various special bubbles with different effects
-- Editor di livelli per creare e personalizzare i livelli
+- Level editor to create and customize levels
-- Sistema di gestione degli utenti con salvataggio dei punteggi
+- User management system with score saving
-- Schermata di leaderboard per visualizzare i migliori punteggi
+- Leaderboard screen to display the best scores
-- Utilizzo di pattern di progettazione come MVC, Observer-Observable, Singleton e Factory
+- Use of design patterns such as MVC, Observer-Observable, Singleton, and Factory

-## Tecnologie utilizzate
+## Technologies Used
 - Java 11
-- Librerie Swing e AWT per l'interfaccia grafica
+- Swing and AWT libraries for the graphical user interface
-- Design pattern come MVC, Observer-Observable, Singleton e Factory
+- Design patterns such as MVC, Observer-Observable, Singleton, and Factory

-## Come eseguire il progetto
+## How to Run the Project

-1. Clona il repository su il tuo computer
+1. Clone the repository to your computer
-2. Apri il progetto in un IDE Java (ad esempio IntelliJ IDEA o Eclipse)
+2. Open the project in a Java IDE (e.g., IntelliJ IDEA or Eclipse)
-3. Compila ed esegui la classe `Controller` per avviare il gioco
+3. Compile and run the `Controller` class to start the game

-## Contributi
+## Contributions

-Questo progetto è stato sviluppato come progetto universitario e non è attivamente mantenuto.
-Tuttavia, se desideri contribuire al miglioramento del gioco, sei il benvenuto!
-Puoi segnalare problemi, proporre miglioramenti o inviare pull request.
+This project was developed as a university project and is not actively maintained.
+However, if you would like to contribute to improving the game, you are welcome to do so!
+You can report issues, suggest improvements, or submit pull requests.

-## Licenza
+## License

-Questo progetto è distribuito sotto la licenza [MIT](LICENSE).
+This project is distributed under the [MIT License](LICENSE).